 To add a port to a Service, complete the following steps:

-In the design workspace, right click the Service you want to add a port
+In the design workspace, right-click the Service you want to add a port to and

 The Port Wizard displays.
 Fill in the